knowledgetranslation/process/style_guide/kt_style_guide.md

 	A sentence-final period should be ommitted when immediately following a quoted question.

-	* Did she ask, “am I going to the store?”
+	* Did she ask, “Am I going to the store?”

-* For an exclamatory question, use an interrobang (“‽”) or “?!”
+* For an exclamatory question, use an interrobang (“‽”) or “?!”, but generally try to avoid these sentences
 * Avoid using a slash, with the following exceptions:
 	* “either/or”
 	* “and/or”